ForgeRock/chrome-integration/README.md

 # Chrome

-Chrome OS allows managed users to login to their accounts ona a device level with their 3p IdP account.
+Chrome OS allows managed users to login to their accounts on a device level with their 3p IdP account.

 ## Setting up SAML

+## Setting up a service account

+A service account will need to be created and set up in google.
+Steps for that can be found here: https://support.google.com/a/answer/7378726?hl=en.

+After a service account is created and a key is added, a json file will be downloaded containing information about the service account.
+This information will need to be added as ESVs in the ForgeRock environment: https://backstage.forgerock.com/docs/idcloud/latest/tenants/esvs.html.

 ## Automatic provision of usernames to google